AnaaXavier/AnaaXavier/README.md

 - Systems Analyst and Developer at Centro Universitário Salesiano de São Paulo (UNISAL)

 ## 💻 Tech
-- Databases (SQL, ERD (Entity-Relationship Diagram) and ERM (Entity-Relationship Model))
+- Experience/knowledge with databases (SQL, ERD (Entity-Relationship Diagram) and ERM (Entity-Relationship Model))
-- Python
+- Experience with Python
-- PHP
+- Experience with PHP
-- A little bit of C# and C!
+- Experience with a little bit of C# and C!

 ## 🧠 Skills
 - Advanced english